-Nut About Money tip: if you are looking to trade stocks and shares frequently, it’s best to use a trading platform).
+Nut About Money tip: if you are looking to trade stocks and shares frequently, it’s often best to use an investment platform).

-You can invest via a standard account (no tax benefits), or a Stock and Shares ISA (everything you make is tax-free), and also a pension (self-invested personal pension), which is a sensible idea to boost savings for retirement, the government will even give you a 25% bonus for free!
+You can invest via a standard account (no tax benefits), or a Stock and Shares ISA (tax-free), and also a pension (self-invested personal pension), which is a sensible idea to boost savings for retirement, the government will even give you a 25% bonus for free!

-Nut About Money tip: check out PensionBee for pensions too – they make pensions super easy and handle everything for you.
-Here’s our PensionBee review.
+Nut About Money tip: check out PensionBee¹ for pensions too – they make pensions super easy and handle everything for you.
+Here’s our PensionBee review to learn more.